Determinant/cppromise/README.rst

 .. image:: https://img.shields.io/github/license/Determinant/cppromise.svg
    :target: https://github.com/Determinant/cppromise

-This is a lightweight C++14/17 compatiable implementation of promises (similar to Javascript Promise/A+).
+This is a lightweight C++14/17 compatible implementation of promises (similar to Javascript Promise/A+).
 It allows type-safe polymorphic promises and incurs little runtime overhead.
 The runtime type-checking is enforced and supported by the underlying `any` type, an exception will be thrown when the resolved value